mit-jp/cge-tools/crem_presentation/README.md

  $ scp -r output/* user@my.host.com:/path/to/site/

+# To run the notebooks under working

+It is best to run `ipython notebook` from the parent directory of `crem_presentation`.

 ====================================
 Unlikely to need to do the following, but documented just in case

+# Build conda environment not from requirements file
+  $ conda install bokeh ipython-notebook node pytables

 # To manipulate the shape files